Alessandro-Balconi/balco-lor/README.md

 - README: this file.

-- folder "data_dumps": contains dumps of data that I keep for archive reasons.
+- folder "data-dumps": contains dumps of data that I keep for archive reasons.

 - folder "job-launcher": contains scripts that launch the cron jobs.